- Jersey Finance

 The Jersey limited partnership structure is used extensively for international fund structures, especially in the private equity and venture capital asset classes.
 Reasons for its popularity include that the limited partnership structure offers tax neutrality and limited liability to its limited partners.

 The amendments to the Law provide wider protections for the limited liability of the limited partners.
-This is being achieved in the amended Law by expanding the ‘safe harbours’ in terms of participation in the management of the limited partnership (LP), in line with the safe harbours that are available in competitor jurisdictions.
+This is achieved in the amended Law by expanding the ‘safe harbours’ in terms of participation in the management of the limited partnership (LP), in line with the safe harbours that are available in competitor jurisdictions.

-The proposals have amended the Law to create a clearer order of events for the termination process, with the dissolution being the final act of the limited partnership (similar for example, to the winding-up of a company under Jersey law).
-The changes also provide a mechanism for the removal of a limited partnership from the Register for
+The proposals have amended the Law to create a clearer order of events for the termination process, with the dissolution being the final act of the LP (similar for example, to the winding-up of a company under Jersey law).
+The changes also provide a mechanism for the removal of a LP from the register for non-compliance with its statutory reporting and annual fee payments.
+This allows historic LPs that failed to follow a correct de-registration process to be removed from the register.

 The new termination process is: